tgauweiler/ace/README.md

 # Automated Cluster Execution

-Is a tool to create slurm jobs with different executable arguments base on a configuration file for eg. benchmarking code on a cluster.
+A simple python script to create slurm jobs with different executable arguments based on a flexible configuration file for example benchmarking code on a SLURM cluster with different run parameters.